2019 German Grand Prix: Finish

 The safety car caused by Bottas's crash ended on lap 60.
 Pierre Gasly's car suffered terminal damage when he collided with Albon two laps later.
 Verstappen extended his race lead once again, pulling over 7 seconds ahead of 2nd position by the final lap.
 Vettel was able to pass Sainz, Stroll, and Kvyat to finish in 2nd after starting the race in last.
 Kvyat, finishing 3rd, achieved Toro Rosso's first podium since Vettel's victory at the 2008 Italian Grand Prix.
 Verstappen won his second race of the last three, also picking up the point for fastest lap and the spectator voted "Driver of the Day" award.
 Phil Turner, Red Bull team chief mechanic joined him on the podium to receive the winning manufacturer's award.
+This was Kvyat's final career podium, and as of 2025, the last for a Russian driver.

 After the race

 After the race, both Alfa Romeo drivers Räikkönen and Antonio Giovinazzi were penalised 30 seconds for use of driver aids at the start.
 This relegated them to 12th and 13th, respectively.
 The penalties moved Hamilton up to 9th and prevented Mercedes from leaving the race without points for the first time since the 2018 Austrian Grand Prix.
-It further allowed Kubica, moved up to 10th, to earn his and Williams's first and what would prove to be the only point in Williams's 2019 campaign.
+It further allowed Kubica, moved up to 10th, to earn his and Williams's first and what would prove to be the only point in Williams's 2019 campaign, as well as Kubica's final career point and the last achieved by a Polish driver.
 An appeal against the penalties was lodged by Alfa Romeo after the race and was subsequently dismissed by the FIA World Council.